burnbright/silverstripe-importexport/README.md

 ## The loading process

-1. Raw data is retrieved from a source
+1. Raw data is retrieved from a source (`BulkLoaerSource`).
-2. Data is provides as iterable rows.
+2. Data is provided as iterable rows (each row is heading->value mapped array).
 3. Rows are mapped to a standardised format, based on a user/developer provided mapping.
 4. Data is set/linked/tranformed on new object.
 5. New object is validated.